emariot/Exercicios-Python-R/README.md

 # Exercicios-Python
 ---
-My practice in python from basic to advanced
+My python practice from basic to advanced and English